balderdashy/sails-docs/reference/sails.config/sails.config.blueprints.md

 # sails.config.blueprints

 These configurable settings allow you to configure the blueprint API in Sails.
-Some settings (like `sails.config.blueprints.populate`) control the behavior of built-in blueprint actions, whereas others (like `sails.config.blueprints.shortcuts`) tweak the behavior of blueprint routing and/or determine whether Sails automatically binds certain kinds of blueprint routes at all.
+Some settings (like `sails.config.blueprints.autoWatch`) control the behavior of built-in [blueprint actions](http://sailsjs.com/documentation/concepts/blueprints/blueprint-actions), whereas others (like `sails.config.blueprints.shortcuts`) tweak the behavior of implicit [blueprint routing](http://sailsjs.com/documentation/concepts/blueprints/blueprint-actions) and/or determine whether Sails automatically binds certain kinds of blueprint routes at all.

+> Remember, blueprint actions can be attached to your custom routes _regardless of whether or not_ you have any kind of implicit blueprint routing enabled.

 ### Properties

+##### Route-related settings

 | Property    | Type       | Default   | Details |
 |:------------|:----------:|:----------|:--------|